Bruin-Dev/Intelygenz/docs/PIPELINES.md

    2. Choose the `Run Pipeline` option, as shown in the image below in red.
    ![IMAGE: select_run_pipeline](./img/pipelines/select_run_pipeline.png){loading=lazy}

    3. Indicate the branch where you want to run the pipeline in the `Run for` box and then click on `Run pipeline`.
-It's possible see an example in the following image, where the box `Run for` is shown in green and `Run pipeline` is shown in red.
+It is possible see an example in the following image, where the box `Run for` is shown in green and `Run pipeline` is shown in red.
    ![IMAGE: select_run_pipeline_branch](./img/pipelines/select_run_pipeline_branch.png){loading=lazy}

    > It is important to note that due to the extra time added by the tests of the `dispacth-portal-frontend` microservice, the tests of this one will only be executed when any of the files within it change or a pipeline with the Gitlab variable `TEST_DISPATCH_PORTAL_FRONTEND` with value `true` is executed.